Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 The results for members of \emph{Fourier} family $F({\bf x})$ are qualitatively similar.
 Picking values of ${\bf x} \equiv (x_1,x_2)$ either randomly in the fundamental area or from the two-dimensional grid

 invariably leads to 48 vectors being MU to the columns of the pair $\{ I, F({\bf x})\}$.
 There are eight different ways to form additional Hadamard matrices for each point considered except for the matrix $F(1/6,0)$ with an upper bound of 70 triples.
-The number of pairs varies, $N_p \in \{0, 6,12,24\}$, without any recognizable systematic behaviour.
 It is important to realize that Grassl's result---the construction of complete sets of MU bases cannot be based on the Heisenberg-Weyl group in dimension $d=6$---also holds for the 2,168 other Fourier matrices we have considered.

 The situation is similar when turning to the family of \emph{transposed Fourier} matrices, $F^T({\bf x})$.
 The number $N_v$ equals 48 throughout and a second Hadamard matrix can be formed in eight different ways, and only matrix $F^T(1/6,0)$ allows for 70 different triples, eight being the norm.
-The number $N_p$ runs through the same values as in the Fourier family.